PLANTAR FASCIITIS | PLANTAR FASCIITIS |

 2. Compression

-Compression socks or sleeves offer gentle pressure and support to the arch, reducing strain on the plantar fascia during activity or rest.
+Compression socks or sleeves provide gentle pressure and support to the arch, helping reduce strain on the plantar fascia during both activity and rest.
+They also promote circulation, minimize swelling, and help alleviate pain in the affected area.

 3. Icing

-Anti-inflammatories such as ibuprofen, Celebrex, Mobic, Motrin, Aleve, and Advil helps reduce pain and inflammation.
+Medications like ibuprofen, Celebrex, Mobic, Motrin, Aleve, and Advil can help reduce pain and inflammation associated with plantar fasciitis.

 1. Footwear

-Plantar Fascia Stretch: Sit down, cross one leg over the other, and pull your toes toward your shin for 15–30 seconds.
+Plantar Fascia Stretch: Sit down and cross one leg over the other.
+Using your hand, gently pull your toes back toward your shin.
+Hold for 15β30 seconds.

 3. Custom molded orthotics: